a-griffiths/AutoSpec/README.md

 **SEG_MAP:** similar to IMG but contains a list of additional segmentation map files.

-**SEG_NAME:** output names for each additional image segmenataion map specified by IMG parameter.
+**SEG_NAME:** output names for each additional image segmentation map specified by IMG parameter.

 **OUTPUT:** name of the output directory.